Neutrino Decoherence via Modified Dispersion: Extension to ( ) flavour scenario

 In this section, we discuss relevant probes for studying neutrino decoherence, such as oscillation probabilities, and flavour compositions in the 3+1 scenario.
 Recent analyses of neutrino oscillation data support the standard three active neutrinos, i.e., $3 + 0$ picture.
 However, some short baseline anomalies favours the existence of a fourth sterile neutrino~\cite{ALEPH:1989kcj} with an eV-scale mass~\cite{LSND:2001aii, MiniBooNE:2008yuf, Mueller:2011nm, Mention:2011rk, Huber:2011wv, MiniBooNE:2018esg, MiniBooNE:2020pnu}.
 If we overlook this potential, we may miss crucial interference effects related to additional parameters creeping in, jeopardizing the accuracy of long baseline neutrino oscillation experiments.
 Hence, it is vital to explore this possibility to enhance the integrity of neutrino decoherence studies~\cite{Hellmann:2021jyz, Domi:2024muy}.
 In such a case, the mixing matrix can be expressed as,

 where $R(\theta_{ij}, \delta_{ij})$ is a rotation in the $ij$-th plane with an associated phase $\delta_{ij}$.
-In this work, we assume all the CP phases $\delta_{ij}=0$\footnote{Similar study with finite phases have been carried out in ~\cite{Buoninfante:2020iyr} in a three flavour scenario discriminating Dirac and Majorana phases.} and take the mixing parameter values from~\cite{Fiza:2021gvq, Esteban:2024eli, Dentler:2018sju}.
-As mentioned earlier in Sec.~\ref{subsec:3fdecohform}, we span the needed observables here with $4 \times 4$ generalized Gell-Mann matrices and repeat a similar procedure as outlined in Sec.~\ref{sec:nuOQS} to obtain the relevant observables.
+In this work, we assume all the CP phases\footnote{Similar study with finite phases have been carried out in ~\cite{Buoninfante:2020iyr} in a three flavour scenario discriminating Dirac and Majorana phases.} $\delta_{ij}=0$ and take the mixing parameter values as mentioned in the Tab.~\ref{tab:sterile} given below.

+As mentioned earlier in Sec.~\ref{subsec:3fdecohform}, here, in this case we can span the needed observables with $4 \times 4$ generalized Gell-Mann matrices and can repeat a similar procedure as outlined in Sec.~\ref{sec:nuOQS} to obtain the MDR-induced master equation in $3+1$ scenario and consequently the relevant observables.